 What is automated candidate outreach?

 Automated candidate outreach uses software to send personalized recruiting messages across email, LinkedIn, and SMS without manual effort.
 Modern platforms use AI to generate contextual messages from candidate profile data, run multi-step sequences with intelligent pauses, and manage replies in a unified inbox.
-Industry email benchmarks consistently show that multi-step sequences roughly double or triple the reply rate of a single cold send, which is why automation is now used by 29% of organizations for candidate communication according to SHRM's 2025 Talent Trends report.
+Multi-step sequences roughly double or triple the reply rate of a single cold send, per industry email benchmarks.
+That efficiency is why 29% of organizations now apply automation directly to candidate communication, according to SHRM’s 2025 Talent Trends report.

 How do you improve response rates on recruiting outreach?

-The two biggest factors are personalization and multi-channel delivery.
+Personalization and multi-channel delivery are the two biggest factors.
 LinkedIn data shows personalized messages outperform bulk sends by 15 percentage points, and keeping messages under 400 characters boosts response rates by 22%.
 Combining email, LinkedIn, and SMS in coordinated sequences ensures you reach candidates on their preferred channel.
-Pin's multi-channel approach produces a 48% response rate.
+Pin’s multi-channel approach delivers 5x better response rates than industry averages.

 Yes, but compliance requirements vary by channel.
 Email outreach must follow CAN-SPAM rules (penalties up to $53,088 per violation).
 SMS requires explicit opt-in consent under the TCPA, which added one-to-one consent rules in January 2025.
 EU/UK outreach may need PECR consent for automated messages.
 Always include unsubscribe mechanisms and honor opt-outs promptly.